rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

                       d := (2,3,4,x)
 ```

-Note that the following considerations are based on the above sequences, not
-on actual implementations.
-That is, concrete implementations would have to
-be taken into account in order to tell if the issues mentioned here could be
-mitigated or even avoided entirely.

 **implementations - writer code**

 Assuming that `s` is the trace of some tree traversal, the code of a writer
 will always have to ensure that the current node being visited has an index
 in `n`.
-This is done by simply appending the node to `n` and its index to `r`.
+This is done by simply appending the node to `n` and its index to
+`r` while that node is being visited.

 Likewise, and while iterating over the child nodes of a parent, a writer will
 also have to ensure that each child already has an index in `n` such that it
 can be referenced in `d`.

 Note that having to double-check the references of each node will make
-implementations needlessly and inefficient.
+implementations needlessly complicated.

 **implementations - reader code**

 A reader will have less of an issue, if the sequence of nodes `n` is first
 processed in order to create a sequence of node objects.
 This however has
-in general the same issue as having to display large image files - i.e. the
+in general the same issue as having to display large image files - i.e.
-actual display is delayed until all the data has is available to be processed.
+the actual display must be delayed until all the data is available.

 Note that it is however possible to pre-render large image files in low
 resolution.
 This however makes definitions and implementations needlessly